 Most of us are already familiar with a somewhat similar device; it is our ubiquitous antenna tuner.
 We also know that most tuners are based on a Pi- or T-type design and consist of three components.
 That's because those are the two simplest configurations that can perform a full compliment of transformations.
 (It is possible to achieve some transformations with only two components, and there are some advantages to this, but it only works when the source and load are of unequal impedances.)

-However, the antenna tuner has a slightly different function from an attenuation pad: The tuner is designed to transform impedances and internal resistive losses are actually a unwanted detriment.
-With an attenuator, the impedance transformation is one-to-one, and a reduction in power is the intent.
-Although different in functionality, the basic Pi and T architectures are equally applicable to pads.
-Either will work, and actually there are formulas for converting one to the other.
+However, the antenna tuner has a slightly different function from an attenuation pad: The tuner is designed to transform complex impedances and internal resistive losses are an undesirable side effect.
+With an attenuator, the impedance transformation is a purely resistive one, and a reduction in power is the intent.
+Like its antenna tuner counterpart, the basic Pi and T architectures are equally applicable to pads.
+Either can be made to work, and actually there are formulas for converting one to the other.
+The component values will of course differ between the two, sometimes causing one to be preferred over the other.
 In this white paper, I have arbitrarily chosen to model the T-type attenuator.

 So, we start with a network of three resistors in the following configuration: